-When coding and billing for a facility, the 52 modifier is used to indicate a partial reduction or discontinuation of radiology procedures or services that do not require anesthesia.
-Modifiers 73 and 74 cannot be used to report facility services for discontinued radiology procedures that do not require anesthesia.
+When coding and billing for a facility, the modifier 52 is used to indicate a partial reduction or discontinuation of radiology procedures or services that do not require anesthesia.
+CPT Modifiers 73 and 74 cannot be used to report facility services for discontinued radiology procedures that do not require anesthesia.

 Coding and Billing for Reduced/Discontinued Provider Services:

 Modifiers 73 and modifier 74 cannot be used for provider services.
 They are only valid for facility coding and billing.